agustin-recoba/PyDistSim/docs/tutorials/networkgenerator.rst

 #. :meth:`NetworkGenerator.generate_mesh_network`

-These class methods receive a minimal configuration of parameters (in general only the number of nodes and if the network should be addressed or not).
+These class methods receive a minimal configuration of parameters (in general only the number of nodes and if the network should be directed or not).

 Static generation is used for quick network generation without any additional conditions.
 It is appropriately exemplified in `the network generation notebook`_.